Political positions of Susan Collins: Economic issues

-In May 2018, Collins was one of twelve senators to sign a letter to Chairman of the Federal Labor Relations Authority Colleen Kiko urging the FLRA to end efforts to close its Boston regional office until Congress debated the matter, furthering that the FLRA closing down its seven regional offices would cause staff to be placed farther away from the federal employees whose rights they protected.
+In May 2018, Collins was one of 12 senators to sign a letter to Federal Labor Relations Authority (FLRA) Chairman Colleen Kiko urging the FLRA to end efforts to close its Boston regional office until Congress debated the matter, furthering that the FLRA closing down its seven regional offices would cause staff to be placed farther away from the federal employees whose rights they protected.

 In August 2018, it was reported that House Republicans were considering another round of tax cuts upon returning to Congress.
 Collins responded by saying she was opposed to more and was instead interested in amending the Tax Cuts and Jobs Act to address "certain inequities", citing a reduction in the corporate tax cut and using the money to make the individual tax cuts permanent, as some of the parts needing fixing.

 On December 6, 2018, Senator Collins cast the deciding vote to make Kathy Kraninger the Director of the Consumer Financial Protection Bureau, which cleared the United States Senate by a margin of 50–49, with all 50 present Republicans voting in support and all 49 Democrats voting in opposition.

 In January 2019, Collins voted for both Republican and Democratic bills to end a government shutdown.
 She was one of six Republicans to break with their party and vote for the Democratic proposal.
 Later that month, after President Trump signed a bill reopening the government for three weeks, Collins stated that the shutdown had not accomplished anything and advocated for Congress to pass a spending measure funding the government for the remainder of the fiscal year.
 She further stated that they "cannot have the threat of a government shutdown hanging over our people and our economy."
 In March, Collins was the only Republican senator to sign a letter opining that contractor workers and by extension their families "should not be penalized for a government shutdown that they did nothing to cause" while noting that there were bills in both chambers of Congress to provide back pay to contractor employees for lost wages, before urging the Appropriations Committee "to include back pay for contractor employees in a supplemental appropriations bill for FY2019 or as part of the regular appropriations process for FY2020."

 In March 2019, after President Trump proposed a $4.7 trillion budget that reduced domestic spending by 5 percent while increasing defense spending by 4 percent to $750 billion and included $8.6 billion for his proposed border wall, Collins stated that they needed to "come together and decide on a new package for what the spending caps are going to be" and there would a be a reset to the Budget Control Act of 2011 if the proposed budget's spending caps were not reset.